apache/apisix-docker/README.md

 ### Run APISIX with all-in-one command

 A quick way to get APISIX running on alpine is to use the `all-in-one` docker image, which deploys all dependencies in one Docker container.
+You can find the dockerfile [here](https://github.com/apache/apisix-docker/blob/master/all-in-one/apisix/Dockerfile).

 - All in one Docker container for Apache APISIX